 - Residential areas around campus where residential permits must be displayed

-The cost of a student permit for the year 2018/19 is £100.00.
-If you are only here for a single semester or you spend a large proportion of site on placements, the cost will be £50.00.
+The cost of a student permit for the year 2019/20 is £100.00.
+If you are only here for a single semester or you spend a large proportion off site on placements, the cost is £50.00.

 In order to be eligible to apply for a permit, you must be in one or more of the following groups:

 - Students with health issues that restrict their use of public transport